 A. Do the work in the first place the first time around.
-If we are approaching the end of the term and you're worried about passing, then you probably should have done more/done a better job/gotten help sooner.
-If extra credit has already been offered, then do that, but don't expect to magically change a failing grade into a passing one.
+If we are approaching the end of the term and you are worried about passing, then you probably should have done more/done a better job/gotten help sooner.
+If extra credit has already been offered, then do it, but do not expect to magically change a failing grade into a passing one.